iojanblog/botija/README.md

 ./plug.august.sh install <offlineKey>
 ```

-Ask the BOT to open your door at your Telegram Chat
+Ask the BOT to unlock your door at your Telegram Chat
->open door
+>unlock door